• City & RTO

 • Age of the Vehicle: The older a vehicle gets, the more its value is reduced.

-• Make & Model: Popular brands usually have high resale value due to increased demand.
+• Make & Model: Popular brands usually have high resale value because of their increased demand.
 Hence, it leads to a slower vehicle depreciation rate.
 Unpopular or limited edition cars depreciate faster.

 • Distance Driven: Higher mileage leads to more wear & tear, consequently, faster depreciation.